-During this six week program, high school students come together to assist with service projects, gain career and leadership skills, and take field trips to special park sites (like Alcatraz Island and Muir Woods.)
+Linking Individuals to the Natural Environment (LINC) is a summer internship program for high school students based in the Golden Gate National Parks.
+During this six week long program, students assist with service projects, gain career and leadership skills, and take field trips to special park sites such as Alcatraz and Muir Woods.
 Projects and activities vary by week and include trail work, plant propagation, and habitat restoration.
 In addition, students will get the opportunity to learn more about ecology and science.
-Each session kicks off with a four day service and adventure trip to Yosemite.
+Each session kicks off with a four day camping and service trip to Yosemite National Park.
 There is no experience necessary to apply—just a desire for adventure, being part of a team, and trying new things!

 All students receive an educational award of $1,000 upon completion of the program.
-Participants in both programs must be in good health and be able to commit to the entire 6 week period without schedule conflicts.
+Participants must be able to commit to the entire six week period without schedule conflicts.

 Is this program the right fit for me?

 Do you enjoy being outside?
 Are you looking for an adventure and willing to try new things?
-The LINC summer high school program is ideal for students ages 15–18 who are open to new experiences, eager to learn new skills, and enjoy working outside.
+The LINC summer high school program is ideal for students who are open to new experiences, eager to learn new skills, and enjoy working outside.
 No previous experience is necessary—just an ample supply of enthusiasm.
-Participants must be in good health and able to commit to the entire six week period without scheduling conflicts.

 How will the program be organized?